-Nilay Kılınç, University of Helsinki, Finland Keywords: documentary, ethnography, fieldwork, visual methods This paper proposes an alternative approach to ethnographic fieldwork by incorporating documentary filmmaking into the research process.
+Nilay Kılınç, University of Helsinki, Finland

+Keywords: documentary, ethnography, fieldwork, visual methods

+This paper proposes an alternative approach to ethnographic fieldwork by incorporating documentary filmmaking into the research process.
 It addresses two key challenges encountered during fieldwork: a) How does the researcher convey prolonged human interactions while considering their own positionality and moral/ethical compass? b) How does the researcher interpret uncomfortable and unforeseen social realities and urban dynamics in relation to the lives of the research subjects?
 To answer these questions, the paper compares the storytelling and role assignment aspects of documentary and ethnography for the researcher/filmmaker and the audience/reader.
 The study draws on my fieldwork experiences in Antalya, Turkey, between 2014-2016, where I explored the daily lives of second-generation Turkish-German "returnees" in tourism spaces.
 During the research, I discovered a significant group of deported Turkish migrants from Germany, which had been overlooked in the literature on second-generation return migration.
-I wanted to visually depict the deported individuals' experiences, including their interactions with locals and tourists, to highlight how they negotiated their identities as exciminals and "return migrants.
+I wanted to visually depict the deported individuals' experiences, including their interactions with locals and tourists, to highlight how they negotiated their identities as excriminals and "return migrants."
 To achieve this, I shot a documentary, following the daily lives of deportees and other return migrants in Antalya.
 This visual medium complemented the written documentation in the form of a PhD thesis and publications.
 However, employing documentary as a research method posed challenges.
 Documentary is still seen as an unconventional way to present ethnographic fieldwork, lacking clear guidelines on meaningful and ethical usage.
 It also raised questions about subjectivity, intended meaning, and the role assigned to the viewers.
-Nonetheless, the paper argues that documentary filmmaking and ethnography.
-The paper suggests that using documentary and ethnographic methodologies can shed light on different perspectives regarding fieldwork ethics, storytelling, and empowering the voice to the research #ECQI2024 PARALLEL SESSION 2 Wednesday, 10 January 2024 15:30 - 17:00 ARTS-INFORMED RESEARCH FOR BRIDGING DISCIPLINES AND GENERATIONS: THE B-YOUTH FORUM EXPERIENCE Wed 10.1.2024 Parallel session 2A, 15:30-17:00 Room U3029, Main building Chair: Reetta Mietola Authors:
+Nonetheless, the paper argues that documentary can be integrated into research methods beyond mere artistic expression.
+It proposes innovative recommendations for incorporating documentary within the academic context, drawing insights from relevant literature in both documentar

+PARALLEL SESSION 2

+Wednesday, 10 January 2024 15:30 - 17:00

+ARTS-INFORMED RESEARCH FOR BRIDGING DISCIPLINES AND GENERATIONS: THE B-YOUTH FORUM EXPERIENCE

+Wed 10.1.2024

+Parallel session 2A, 15:30-17:00

+Room U3029, Main building

+Chair: Reetta Mietola

+Authors: